The oldest city in America · live, right now

 About this page

-These are free, public live cameras covering St. Augustine, Florida and its beaches, gathered into one page.
+These are free, public live cameras covering St. Augustine, Florida and its beaches, gathered into one page — and only the cameras that are actually working are shown.
 The views span the historic Spanish colonial district, the Matanzas Bayfront, the lighthouse, Vilano Beach, and the St. Augustine Beach pier and surf, with feeds from St. Augustine Live and Surf Station.

 St. Augustine is the oldest city in the United States, founded by the Spanish in 1565, and it sits right on Florida's First Coast.
 This page pulls the city's free public webcams together so you can watch the whole place at once — the cobblestone lanes downtown, the Bridge of Lions lifting for boats, and the waves rolling in at the beach — without hunting around for separate streams.

 It's built for two kinds of people.
 Locals who want a quick look at the surf, the weather, or how busy downtown is before heading out.
 And visitors planning a trip who want to see the city in real time, check conditions, and get a feel for the place first.
-The header shows the live temperature and the city's exact Eastern Time, and the page even shifts its light to match the real St. Augustine sunrise and sunset.
+The header reads like an instrument panel: the live temperature, today's tide times for St. Augustine Beach, a live surf summary, and the city's exact Eastern Time — and the page shifts its light to match the real St. Augustine sunrise and sunset.

 Cameras occasionally drop offline when an operator restarts a stream.
 When that happens the feed repairs itself automatically, so the wall stays current without anyone touching it.